Treatments for Attention Deficit Hyperactivity Disorder (ADHD)

 ADHD resource center.
 American Academy of Child & Adolescent Psychiatry website.
 Available at:

-Mikami AY, Cox DJ, et al. Sex differences in effectiveness of extended-release stimulant medication among adolescents with attention-deficit/hyperactivity disorder.
+Mikami AY, Cox DJ, Davis MT, et al. Sex differences in effectiveness of extended-release stimulant medication among adolescents with attention-deficit/hyperactivity disorder.